-Hailsham Town Council’s youth services continue to benefit young people aged 12 to 17, providing them with access to a wide range of opportunities and activities throughout the year.
+Hailsham Town Council’s youth services continue to benefit young people school years 7 to 12, providing them with access to a wide range of opportunities and activities throughout the year.

-A variety of activities have been planned in the coming months including dry-slope skiing and soft-play at Knockhatch Centre (skiing lessons for beginners available) and ten-pin bowling at Freedom Leisure, as well as abseiling and zip wire at the PGL Centre in Windmill Hill, trampolining at Urban Jump in Heathfield and a trip to Thorpe Park this spring.
+A variety of activities have been planned in the coming months including dry-slope skiing and soft-play at Knockhatch Centre (skiing lessons for beginners available) and ten-pin bowling at Freedom Leisure, as well as abseiling and zip wire at the PGL Centre in Windmill Hill and trampolining at Urban Jump in Heathfield.

-Andy Joyes, Youth Project Coordinator at Hailsham Town Council said: “The Friday Night Project outings are organised to help prevent and reduce antisocial behaviour and boredom among young people.
+Andy Joyes, Youth Project Coordinator at Hailsham Town Council said: “The Friday Night Project outings are organised to give young people new opportunities to achieve, and to help prevent and reduce antisocial behaviour.
 Young people are guaranteed to enjoy the activities and there’s bound to be something for everyone.”

 “Through organising such activities, young people are provided with opportunities to build confidence and develop a broad range of team-building skills that will help create a strong foundation for their future.
 I would encourage young people to take advantage of the outings that are available to them and get involved.”

 “Thanks must go to all Friday Night Project partners, in addition to the Safer Wealden Partnership for its funding from the very beginning.”

 Young people in Hailsham and surrounding areas between school years 7 to 12 are welcome to attend outings organised by the Town Council’s youth project team.

 For further details, including bookings and programmes, contact Andy Joyes on 01323 841702.
 Alternatively, visit www.hailsham-fnp.org for more information.